Panpsychism: Problem of mental causation

 Philosophers such as Chalmers have argued that theories of consciousness should be capable of providing insight into the brain and mind to avoid the problem of mental causation.
 If they fail to do that, the theory will succumb to epiphenomenalism, a view commonly criticised as implausible or even self-contradictory.
 Proponents of panpsychism (especially those with neutral monist tendencies) hope to bypass this problem by dismissing it as a false dichotomy; mind and matter are two sides of the same coin, and mental causation is merely the extrinsic description of intrinsic properties of mind.
 Robert Howell has argued that all causal functions are still accounted for dispositionally (i.e., in terms of the behaviors described by science), leaving phenomenality causally inert.
-He concludes, "This leaves us once again with epiphenomenal qualia, only in a very surprising place."
+He concludes, "This leaves us once again with epiphenomenal qualia, only in a very surprising place".
 Neutral monists reject such dichotomous views of mind-body interaction.

 Combination problem

 The combination problem (which is related to the binding problem) can be traced to William James, but was given its present name by William Seager in 1995.
 The problem arises from the tension between the seemingly irreducible nature of consciousness and its ubiquity.
-If consciousness is ubiquitous, then in some versions of panpsychism every atom (or every bit, depending on the theory) has a minimal level of it.
+If consciousness is ubiquitous, then in panpsychism, every atom (or every bit, depending on the version of panpsychism) has a minimal level of it.
 How then, as Keith Frankish puts it, do these "tiny consciousnesses combine" to create larger conscious experiences such as "the twinge of pain" he feels in his knee?
 This objection has garnered significant attention, and many have attempted to answer it.
 None of the proposed answers has gained widespread acceptance.

 Concepts related to this problem include the classical sorites paradox (aggregates and organic wholes), mereology (the philosophical study of parts and wholes), Gestalt psychology, and Leibniz's concept of the vinculum substantiale.